2010 (January to April)

 –REFERENCE: Early April.
 Bruce re-initiates the Wayne Enterprises-funded Victims Incorporated Program (as referenced in Batman Incorporated Vol. 2 #0).
 Victims Inc will function, as it once did before (in the Year One Era), as a service that provides assistance to those who have lost loved ones at the hands of Gotham crime.
 The program will also appoint private investigators to solve cold murder cases that the GCPD has been unable to crack.

 –REFERENCE: Batman, for reasons unknown, reopens the Flying Graysons murder case, but doesn’t tell Dick (as referenced in Batman #691).
 Batman then hides the reopened case files, which lead nowhere, in a compartment beneath a display case in the Batcave trophy room.
 Dick will eventually find this datafile, but writer Judd Winick doesn’t follow up on the story.
 And neither will anyone else.
 Thus, this item literally leads nowhere.
 I guess Batman was being thorough.
 The Flying Graysons case is definitely closed.
 Why does he hide the datafile?
 Who knows.

 –Wednesday Comics #1-12 (“BATMAN”)

-NOTE: After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course (as seen through flashback in The Brave and The Bold Vol. 3 #13).
+–FLASHBACK: After Bruce petitions the FBI to investigate Penguin’s dirty business dealings, the latter hires a sniper to kill the former on the golf course (as seen through flashback in The Brave and The Bold Vol. 3 #13).
 Of course, the assassination attempt fails.
-In case you were wondering, Penguin now reluctantly works for Intergang, but still has his own secret criminal ventures on the side.
+Don’t forget, Penguin now reluctantly works for Johnny Stitches’ Gotham faction of Intergang, but still has his own secret criminal ventures on the side.

 –Vixen: Return of the Lion #1